jonelo/xml-holidays/README.md

 #### Example: on October 12 with dependencies on a weekday

 In Argentina Columbus Day (Día de la Raza) is celebrated on October 12, but if the date falls on a Tuesday or Wednesday, the holiday is the preceding Monday.
-If it falls on a Thursday or a Friday then the holiday is the following Monday.
+If it falls on a Thursday or on a Friday then the holiday is the following Monday.

 ```xml
 <holiday>